sergiy79/codecombat/Dev-Setup:-Mac.md

 ### <a name="simplemac"></a> Simple Linux and Mac Tutorial

 This method should work on Mac and Linux, if you run into any problems, let us know!
 On Mac, you'll need the [XCode Developer Tools](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-On Linux, you'll need make, build-essential, ruby, curl and git installed (`sudo apt-get install make build-essential ruby curl git`).

 1. [Create a GitHub account](https://github.com/join) if you don't already have one.
 2. [Set up Git on your computer](https://help.github.com/articles/set-up-git/) to allow your computer to speak to GitHub